datalakehouse/docs/docs/products/postgresql/concepts/aiven-db-migrate.rst

 Migration pre-checks
 ''''''''''''''''''''

-The ``aiven-db-migrate`` migration tool checks the following requirements before it starts the actual migration:
+The ``DLH-db-migrate`` migration tool checks the following requirements before it starts the actual migration:

 1. A connection can be established to both source and target servers
 2. The source and target server are not the same